CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 In this example, we're declaring some variables that will store values that we compare later on in the test.

-- We declare an input variable that stores a value that we will pass to the function we are testing - countWords.
+- We declare an input variable that stores a value that we will pass to the function we are testing - `countWords`.
-- We declare an actualResult variable that stores the return value of our function countWords.
+- We declare an actualResult variable that stores the return value of our function `countWords`.
 - We declare an expectedResult which stores what we expect the actualResult to be when our function behaves according to the test description.

 ℹ️